Hesablama/Qalereya/README.md

-# qalereya
+# Qalereya
-qalereya is a gallery of web page templates that can be downloaded and used for free. (project still in development)
+Qalereya is a gallery of web page templates that can be downloaded and used for free. (project still in development)